-When this game landed, many console owners simply hadn’t played a game like it before – the N64 had just arrived and the FPS genre had consisted of trigger-happy games like Doom – a lot of fun, but rather simplistic.
+When this game landed, many console owners simply hadn’t played a game like it before.
+The N64 had just arrived and the FPS genre consisted of trigger-happy games like Doom.

 Goldeneye was a lifelike experience, with high standards of artificial intelligence (AI), impressive graphics, music, and sensational level design.

 Until this point, FPSs were about barging into scenarios with all guns blazing—suddenly, gamers had to use their brains.